 As noted in Section 2.1.2 of the current Load Rating Manual, a re-rating would usually be necessary if "section properties of controlling or non-controlling members have changed due to deterioration, rehabilitation, re-decking, or other structural alterations."
-Also, Section 2.1.3 provides additional guidance regarding ratings based on member deterioration.
+Also, Section 2.1.3 and Appendix A5 provide additional guidance regarding ratings based on member deterioration.

 During the biennial bridge inspection, any areas of section loss which could have an effect on the rating results shall be documented in the field.
 Section loss measurements must be detailed as discussed in Section 4.1 and shall include all information necessary for potential load rating updates (remaining thickness, location of loss, area of loss (length/width/height) and a photo of the deteriorated area).
-Subsequent to the field inspection, the load rating engineer shall review the field notes, and through the use of engineering judgment (as defined below), determine if load rating updates are warranted.
+Subsequent to the field inspection, the inspector shall add all section losses which could have an effect on the rating to a standardized Section Loss Table as part of the Authority's Section Loss Workbook procedure, which typically includes locations with 1/8" loss or greater (see Appendix A5).
+The load rating engineer shall then review the section losses entered in the Section Loss Table, and through the use of engineering judgment (as defined below), determine if load rating updates are warranted.